Barnhaven Border Auriculas

 Our auriculas are raised to be hardy and to survive without the special cossetting that is sometimes required by show auriculas.
-They grow well in a normal soil, either in pots or in the ground, but must be very well drained and they appreciate shade at mid-day.
+They grow well in a normal soil, either in pots, troughs or in a well-drained border or rockery.
+The main thing is to make sure the soil is well-drained and that they are in a semi-shady spot.

 Auriculas growing in an old ceramic sink with saxifraga.

-Alpine, border and double auriculas may be grown in the garden, but to safeguard the spectacular beauty of the Show auriculas it is often usual to keep them in pots either in a well ventilated and shaded alpine house, or under some sort of protection outdoors.
+To safeguard the spectacular beauty of the Show auriculas (Selfs, Fancies and Edges). it is often usual to keep them in pots either in a well ventilated and shaded alpine house, or in pots with some sort of protection outdoors in the winter for example an outdoor veranda, or on a north-facing window ledge.
 They don't mind the cold, only excessive wet and the rain on the flowers can wash the farina away.
-They may be grown easily outside on a north-facing window-ledge or in an auricula theatre.
+Often displayed in 'theatres' or shelving units in the spring they will make lovely show and can be moved to a less prominent and shady place in the summer months.

 © Colin Humphrey, National Auricula and Primula Society Kent group.

-Here is a brief résumé of our own show auricula year :
+Here is a brief summary of our own Show auricula year :

 Spring - we start to water the plants little by little as the weather begins to warm up, keeping them just moist.
 As the buds appear we begin to give a small amount of tomato fertiliser, until flowering.

-Summer - after the flowers have finished we re-pot into fresh compost*.
-If there are rooted offsets we remove carefully and put into small pots.
+Late spring - after the flowers have finished we re-pot into fresh compost*.
+If there are rooted offsets we remove them carefully and pot them on into small pots.
 It’s important not to give your auriculas too large a pot.
 They do seem to like their roots a bit constrained.
 We then put the pots into the shade and keep them just moist.
+This can also be done in the autumn, depending on your local conditions.
+See the page on Dividing Primula for more information.

 * Compost: each grower has his own recipe but the emphasis has to be on good drainage.
 We use a mixture of a very open peat based compost, mixed with vermiculite and gravel.